 - Cornea thickness.
 Tests such as ultrasound pachymetry measure the thickness of the clear front surface of the eye (cornea).
 Cornea thickness, along with intraocular pressure, helps determine your risk for glaucoma.

 After glaucoma is diagnosed, eye exams are done on a regular basis to monitor the disease.

 Your doctor may also do a low-vision evaluation to help find ways you can make the most of your remaining vision and maintain your quality of life.

 If you are younger than 40 and have no known risk factors for glaucoma, the American Academy of Ophthalmology (AAO) recommends that you have a complete eye exam every 5 to 10 years.
 This includes tests that check for glaucoma.footnote 2 The AAO suggests more frequent routine eye exams as you age, even if you aren't at increased risk for glaucoma.

 Most treatment for glaucoma is aimed at lowering the pressure in the eyes (intraocular pressure, or IOP).
 This helps save your eyesight by slowing the damage to the optic nerve.
 In adults, treatment can't restore eyesight that has already been lost as a result of glaucoma.
 But in certain children, some of the damage caused by congenital glaucoma can be reversed.

 Treatment options include medicines and surgery, including laser surgery.
-Studies show that medicine and surgery are both effective treatments, but the risks and benefits may differ depending on the type of glaucoma, age, race, and other factors.
-3
+The risks and benefits of these options differ depending on the type of glaucoma and other factors.

 It is important to understand that treatment for glaucoma will most likely continue for the rest of your life.
 You will need regular eye exams by an eye doctor.
 Ask your doctor about the best treatment for your particular condition.